MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/create-a-consolidation-object.md

 ---
-title: Workflow Sample - Create a Consolidation
+title: Workflow sample - Create a consolidation
-sidebar_label: Create a Consolidation
+sidebar_label: Create a consolidation
 description: This workflow sample demonstrates how to create a new consolidation object through the Modeling service.
 ---